Large AI Model-Based Semantic Communications: Architecture of LAM-SC Framework

 \subsubsection{KB Construction and Semantic Segmentation}

-To achieve semantic segmentation for any original image without KB training, the SKB can be designed to facilitate the recognition and segmentation of every semantic objective in an input image.
+To achieve semantic segmentation of arbitrary original images without the need for KB training, the SKB can be applied to enable comprehensive recognition and segmentation of all semantic objectives in an input image.
 This process involves analyzing the visual information conveyed by the image to identify each individual objective.
-As a result, multiple segments are generated, each containing only one semantic objective.
+As a result, multiple segments may be generated, with each containing only one semantic objective.